 Editor's note: It is FFS whether the QoS monitoring result report from L-PSA UPF to local NEF is based on SBI or not.

-5. Local NEF reports the real-time network information to local AF by invoking Nnef_EventExposure_Notify service operation.
+5. (when the reporting goes via local NEF) Local NEF reports the real-time network information to local AF by invoking Nnef_EventExposure_Notify service operation.